pettersand/builder/docs/ContributionGuidelines.md

-# Guidelines for contributing to the project
+# Guidelines for contributing to the project - To be determined